-How to make Cannabis Cuttings Easily
+How to make a Cannabis clone

 As we started to say in the first paragraph, Marijuana is a very resilient plant so making cuttings off of her isn’t a very hard to make cuttings off of them.